Trump campaign seeks to mobilize women in 2020 battleground states

 In 2016, women overall favored Democrat Hillary Clinton, the first woman nominated for president by a major party, by roughly a 12-point margin over Trump.
 White women in particular ended up voting for Trump by nearly the same margin, exit polls showed.

-Tana Goertz, who competed on Trump’s reality television show “Apprentice” more than a decade ago and will be hosting an event in Iowa, says voter contact will be key to winning.
+Tana Goertz, who competed on Trump’s reality television show “Apprentice” more than a decade ago and was set to host an event in Iowa, said voter contact would be key to winning.

 “Yes, I am going to motivate them and give them techniques, but I am also get them registration information, other data and help turn them out,” said Goertz, who is now a Trump campaign staffer.

-Reporting By Jarrett Renshaw; Editing by Colleen Jenkins and Sonya Hepinstall
+Reporting by Jarrett Renshaw in New York and Bryan Pietsch in Virginia; Editing by Colleen Jenkins, Sonya Hepinstall and Darren Schuettler